What Are Pleural Plaques?

 Patients can live with pleural plaques for decades without even knowing that they have them, and they likely wouldn’t know unless they had an X-ray or a chest CT scan for another unrelated condition.

-Through a chest X-ray, radiologists use electromagnetic waves to see inside the chest and chest wall.
+Through a chest X-ray, radiologists use electromagnetic waves to take a picture (radiograph) of the chest and chest wall.
+In an X-ray, a calcified pleural plaque from asbestos will show up as a translucent white deposit on the lungs.

-If pleural plaques or strange masses show up in the pleural space, patients should ask their medical providers about the risk of lung cancer or mesothelioma.
+If an asbestos pleural plaque or other strange mass is visible in the pleural space, patients should ask their doctor about their risk of lung cancer or mesothelioma since both of these cancers can be linked to asbestos.

-A medical provider can best assess a patient’s risk and determine if they require further testing for other asbestos-related diseases.
+A doctor can best assess a patient’s cancer risk and determine if they require further testing for other asbestos-related diseases.

 Through a CT scan, radiologists take a series of high-resolution X-ray images to get a more in-depth look inside the body.